 Indicative funding for a project proposed to commence in 2027/2028 has been included in the Council's programme.
-Further investigation, consultation and development of potential solutions are required.
-The outcomes from this work will be considered in future long term plans where more detailed funding options will be proposed for consideration by the community.
+Further investigation, consultation and development of potential solutions will take place alongside the development of the Takaka Catchment Management Plan.
+The outcomes from this work will be considered in future long term plans where more detailed funding options will be proposed (if required) for consideration by the community.